drpossati/tcp_probe_plus/README.md

 - [x] Get `User Agent` for receive packets
 - [ ] Detect Retransmissions
 - [ ] Probe packets on connection setup
-- [ ] Calculate RTT using packet's timestamp
+- [x] Calculate RTT using packet's timestamp
+- [ ] Flags in the tcp header
+- [ ] Verify of send buffer and receive buffer

 ## License
 Please review the: